 They're available by swiping upward from the bottom of the Apple Watch face.
 You need to do this from the actual Watch face and not from the screen with apps showing.

 Next, look for the icon on the left of the iPhone with two parentheses on either sideGearBrain

 If your iPhone is within range — within an apartment for example — the Apple Watch can make it sound off a ping that sounds slightly like a sonar alarm by just pressing this icon.
-For each press, the iPhone will play that sonar alarm, a series of three pings.
+The iPhone will play that sonar alarm for each press, a series of three pings.
 You can use this as a kind of beacon, pressing it to locate the iPhone in a warmer/colder situation.

 Finally, press on that icon and if it turns blue, it means the Apple Watch is connected to the iPhone and is ringing it at that momentGearBrain

 You can actually use this screen on the Apple Watch as a quick cheatsheet to see if the device is within range and connected to the iPhone.
-At the top left, from the screen with the icons, you'll should be able to see a miniature image of green iPhone at the top.
-If not, that means the smartphone is not within range of the Apple Watch, not paired, and this particular (and extremely useful) cheat unfortunately will not work.
+At the top left, from the screen with the icons, you'll be able to see a miniature image of a green iPhone at the top.
+If not, that means the smartphone is not within range of the Apple Watch, not paired, and this particular (and extremely useful) cheat, unfortunately, will not work.

 How to Setup an Apple Watchwww.youtube.com